ABr-hub/Simple_MLP/README.md

    * *MLP*: The moons classification problem involves highly intricate or overlapping moon shape.
 Due to the low complexity of the implemented mlp, it struggles to find a suitable descision boundary to accurately separate the two classes.

-Description of the table and the problems as well as solutions showcased; (Unsolvable problems can be solved with more complex model; SVM etc.)